-Prerequisite: Grade of "C" or better in ENG 101 and ENG 102.
+Writing Intensive.
 Students will write poetry, short fiction and a short screenplay.
 The course is designed to help undergraduates improve their reading and writing skills beyond the freshman level.
 This is achieved through studying contemporary pieces of creative writing, producing original pieces of creative work and engaging in peer critiques that work.

-American Literature Survey I Prerequisite: Grade of "C" or better in ENG 101 and ENG 102.
+American Literature Survey I

+Writing Intensive.
 A survey of the major American writers and genres of the 17th, 18th, and 19th centuries.